Reuse your features: unifying retrieval and feature-metric alignment: Experiments

-We perform an ablation study of the different modules of our algorithm (Table\,\ref{table:ablation}.)
-Using our top scored keyframe of our retrieval network (R) as the intial guess for deep image alignment (A), gives similar results on the day to Pixloc, the most comparable method, but improves by an average of 10\% in the night queries.
+We perform an ablation study in the Aachen Day-Night dataset of the different modules of our algorithm in Table\,\ref{table:ablation}.
+(R+A) uses our top scored keyframe of our retrieval network (R) as the intial guess for deep image alignment (A), gives similar results on the day to Pixloc, the most comparable method, but lags in the night queries because the system can not overcome bad retrieval initializations.

 Performing retrieval and only PnP with hypercolumns (R+P) allows to produce an accurate pose by itself giving a huge boost to the performance.
-Having an encoder trained in a generic retrieval dataset is benefitial for generalization, specially in the night case, where DRAN doubles the recall of S2DHM, which was trained on RobotCar Seasons.

-Finally, using all the above modules (R+P+A), where the feature-metric optimzation uses R+P as initial guess conforms a unified pipeline that beats the state-of-the-art of multitasks methods in Aachen night queries, while being competitive on the day condition.
-In Figure \ref{fig:qualitative}, we show an example where DRAN can not converge using (R+A), but successfully localizes with the full method (R+P+A), showing the increase in robustness.
+Using all the above modules (R+P+A), where the feature-metric optimzation uses R+P as initial guess conforms a unified pipeline that beats the state-of-the-art of multitasks methods in Aachen night queries, while being competitive on the day condition.
+We show an example in the supplementary video where DRAN can not converge using (R+A), but successfully localizes with the full method (R+P+A), showing the increase in robustness.
+We can conclude that the final feature-metric optimization is able to refine the pose when the sparse-to-dense matching works well.
+The sparse-to-dense step allows convergence for wide baselines poses and filters out bad retrieval candidates.